Filter By:

 Candlelight Tavern

 The Candlelight Tavern is a friendly neighborhood bar, beloved by residents of all stripes in the Wash Park area.
 Once a seedy, smoky dive, the place has been spruced up over the years, with a notable overhaul in 2013.
-Consistency and simplicity are key here: You can count on no-frills, tasty pub grub, as well as solid service.
+Consistency and simplicity are key here: You can count on no-frills, tasty pub grub, including one of the best no-frills burgers in town.
 The warm glow of the Candlelight’s vintage sign still illuminates the way to one of Denver’s oldest and best bars.

 383 S. Pearl St., Denver, 80209